10 Ways to Direct More Visitors to Your Studio

 4. Floor Signage

-If your space is not on the first floor, help provide direction through the various floors and stairwells towards your space.
+If your space is not on the first floor, help provides direction through the various floors and stairwells towards your space.
 Trace the hallways and stairwells and make sure your navigation is clear.
 If visitors use an elevator consider sticking a sign in the elevator as well so they know what floor to get off on.

 Balloons can easily mark open studios.
 They can be used outside or put on doors to indicate event location and open studios.
-Be sure to check on these to make sure they haven’t deflated if you are doing a weekend long art event, it will look pretty sad to have limp balloons to welcome your guests.
+Be sure to check on these to make sure they haven’t deflated if you are doing a weekend-long art event, it will look pretty sad to have limp balloons to welcome your guests.

 8. Social Media Posting

-If you are going to have a collaborator, band or vendor like a food truck attend consider sharing social media marketing.
-Use your networks to post about these vendors and have them post about your art event so your cross promoting each other and bringing in new attendees to the event.
+If you are going to have a collaborator, band, or vendor like a food truck attend consider sharing social media marketing.
+Use your networks to post about these vendors and have them post about your art event so your cross-promoting each other and bringing in new attendees to the event.

 9. Hallway Preview

 Giving the visitors who have already entered the building a preview of your work in the hallways before entering your space is always a good idea whether or not you have an event happening.
 But always check with your building management or lease if you are allowed to do this.
 It can market your art for you when the studio is closed and you are not around.
-When people notice a set up in the hallway they are more curious about what else is inside so this can help draw more people into your space, especially with an event.
+When people notice a setup in the hallway they are more curious about what else is inside so this can help draw more people into your space, especially with an event.